 Spelling Lists -

-We will be using the Words Their Way spelling program.
+We use the Words Their Way spelling program.
 Each student will have their own set of words and patterns they work with for two weeks.
 We will not be sending any standard lists home or having weekly assessments.
-I was really happy with the way the kids learned using this system last year and expect to see even more growth this year.

 You won't see A's or B's on any of our work.
 Most of the time you'll see either a Star (everything is great), a Smiley Face (looking good but might need a little more practice), or a Smiley Face without the circle around the outside (we probably need to reteach this skill).